Bruno Kirby

 Bruno Kirby (born Bruno Giovanni Quidaciolu Jr.; April 28, 1949 – August 14, 2006) was an American actor.
-He was best known for his roles in City Slickers, When Harry Met Sally..., Good Morning, Vietnam, The Godfather Part II, The Freshman, Sleepers and Donnie Brasco.
+He was best known for his roles in: City Slickers, When Harry Met Sally..., Good Morning, Vietnam, The Godfather Part II, The Freshman, Sleepers, Donnie Brasco and This Is Spinal Tap.
 He voiced Reginald Stout in Stuart Little.

 Career

-Richard S. Castellano, Margaret Castellano, Ardell Sheridan and Bruno Kirby in The Super 1972.
+Richard S. Castellano, Margaret Castellano, Ardell Sheridan and Bruno Kirby in The Super, 1972.

 Kirby was a character actor whose career spanned 35 years.
-In 1971, he made his screen debut in the drama The Young Graduates, although it was his role three years later as the young Peter Clemenza in the epic crime film The Godfather Part II that raised his profile in Hollywood.
-In the summer of 1972, in one of his early television appearances, Kirby portrayed Anthony Girelli, the son of Richard Castellano's character Joe Girelli, in The Super; Castellano had played the older Peter Clemenza in The Godfather.
+In 1971, he made his screen debut in the drama The Young Graduates.
+His role three years later as the young Peter Clemenza in the epic crime film The Godfather Part II raised his profile in Hollywood.
+In the summer of 1972, in one of his early television appearances, Kirby portrayed Anthony Girelli, the son of Richard Castellano's character Joe Girelli, in The Super.
+Castellano had previously played the older Peter Clemenza in The Godfather.
 In 1973, he appeared in The Harrad Experiment.

 His other television appearances included Room 222 and the pilot episode of M*A*S*H, portraying the character Boone (he had no lines).
 He also appeared in the 1974 Columbo episode "By Dawn's Early Light", alongside his father Bruce Kirby, and in the season 2 episode "Seance" of Emergency!, where he was credited as "B. Kirby Jr."

 Described by Leonard Maltin as the "quintessential New Yorker or cranky straight man", Kirby appeared in a series of comedies, typically playing fast-talking, belligerent yet likable characters.
 His best-known roles include a colleague of Albert Brooks' film editor in Modern Romance; a talkative limo driver in This Is Spinal Tap; the jealous, comedically impaired Lieutenant Hauk in Good Morning, Vietnam; and a shifty assistant to Marlon Brando—a parody of Brando's Godfather role—in The Freshman.
-Kirby balanced comedies with dramatic roles like Donnie Brasco as a double-dealing mobster.